 - Retaining data for no longer than is necessary for the purpose or purposes;

-- Shredding and carefully disposing of records containing personally identifying information;
+- Shredding and carefully disposing of records containing personally identifiable information;

-- Limiting access to personal information to only those who have an work related need for its use;
+- Limiting access to personal information to only those who have a work related need for its use;

-- Immediately reporting a breach in data security to the Director, Internal Audit.
+- Immediately reporting a breach in data security to the Director, Internal Audit (DPC)

 This web site may contain links to sites owned or operated by parties other than Iona University.
 Iona University does not control outside sites and is not responsible for their content.
 Inclusion of links to an outside site does not imply any endorsement of the material on the site or, unless expressly stated otherwise, any sponsorship, affiliation, or association with its owner, operator, or sponsor.